gewarren/docs/docs/csharp/language-reference/keywords/using-directive.md

 Otherwise, compiler error [CS1529](../../misc/cs1529.md) is generated.

 Create a `using` alias directive to make it easier to qualify an identifier to a namespace or type.
-In any `using` directive, the fully-qualified namespace or type must be used regardless of the `using` directives that come before it.
+In any `using` directive, the fully qualified namespace or type must be used regardless of the `using` directives that come before it.
 No `using` alias can be used in the declaration of a `using` directive.
 For example, the following generates a compiler error:

 ```csharp
 using s = System.Text;